-All websites should be accessible: that’s obvious.
-If your site isn’t accessible to the widest possible number of people, then you’re missing out on a sizeable chunk of your potential audience.
+All websites should be accessible — that goes without saying.
+If your site can’t be used by the widest possible range of people, you’re effectively excluding a significant portion of your potential audience.

-In this post I’m going to outline what those considerations are, and highlight the key things your school website has to do if it’s going to be accessible, and then I’ll give you some tips as to how you can check if your school website meets those criteria – in other words, how to do an accessibility audit.
+In this post, I’ll walk through those key considerations, outline what your school website needs to do to be truly accessible, and share practical tips on how to check whether it meets those standards — in other words, how to carry out an accessibility audit.

 What Makes a Website Accessible?